 Community Groups are at the heart of what we are about as a church.
 These small groups focus on applying the Word to their lives in order to become more mature followers of Jesus Christ who engage the world around them with the transforming power of the gospel.

 We acknowledge our complete dependence upon God and strive to be people of faith and prayer.
 We have a team of people who will pray with you during the worship service and pray for Antioch and our community throughout the week.
+Join us every Sunday morning at 9:30am for pre-service prayer.

 The family ministry team’s goal is to create spaces where little ones feel welcome, know they are loved, and learn the truth about who God is and how He loves them.
 On Sundays that involves Nursery, Kid’s Church, and child-friendly activities at tables in the meeting room.